-Retail is one of the major fields of employment in the United States.
-However, it does not mean that it is easy to get a job in a store.
-When we look at the current unemployment rates and take into consideration other economic problems, there is no wonder that more than twenty people apply in average for every single job opening in retail.
-It is a simple math… Twenty applicants, one job!
-We will try to teach you how to be the one of twenty.
+Many people work in retail.
+But it doesn’t necessarily mean it is easy to get a job in a store.
+According to statistics, more than ten people applied for every single job opening in retail (statistics from October, 2016).
+The math is simple… Ten applicants, one job!
+We will try to show you how to be the one of ten and get a job.
 Welcome to RetailInterviewQuestions.com!

-Giant companies, such as Kmart or Target, have their own, specific selection procedures.
-For example at Target, every job candidate has to pass the personality tests.
-Interviews at big stores typically consist of more selection rounds and one can be interviewed on the phone, in a group, or even online.
-However, some interview answers and principles can be successfully applied in every single retail interview.
-Let’s have a look at it right now.
+Giant companies, such as Kmart or Target, have their own, recruiting procedures, and they stick to them in every case.
+For example at Target, every job candidate has to pass the personality test.
+In general, interviews at big stores typically consist of more rounds, and one can be interviewed over the phone, in a group, or online.
+However, the same principles and attitudes can be applied in every single retail interview, doesn’t matter if the store is big or small, if you apply in the US, or overseas.
+Let’s have a look at these principles right now, together with the most common questions.

-- Why do you want to work for us and not for one of our competitors?
+- Why do you want to work for us, and not for one of our competitors?
+(Why did you apply for a job here?)

-- This job is very repetitive.
+- This job is repetitive.
 What would motivate you to do it well every day?

 - What are your strengths and weaknesses?